PierrickTassery/karate-workshop/README.md

     - Verify that the email of the user with id=5 is **Lucio_Hettinger@annie.ca** using match (https://karatelabs.github.io/karate/#match) (*page 93 of the PDF : Matching values*)
     - Run your test using **userRunner** & **jsonPlaceHolderTest** file (ask me to understand the difference)

  -  Create a feature file called user-delete.feature in user folder and verify that the status code is 200 when deleting the user with id = 4
+	 - Add a tag called AccessControl to your feature file (https://karatelabs.github.io/karate/#tags)

 ## Exercice 2 :